‘Different and amazing’: Majd, entrepreneur and founder of ScholaScope, on Amala’s transformative educational model

 Majd was invited to represent ScholaScope in Saudi Arabia, the UAE and Qatar.
 The timing, however, was far from perfect.
 At the same time as ScholaScope’s burgeoning success, Majd got the opportunity to relocate to Canada.
 “Having a status for me was something that was on my priority list.
 It’s tiring and frustrating being treated as a refugee all the time, and I wanted to change that”.
 He had to decide whether to prioritise his refugee status or his business.
 Ultimately, he realised that having status would protect him in the future.
 “As an asylum seeker, I'll be kicked out of any country, I will live with uncertainty, but maybe if I have status I won’t be, and then I can continue working on ScholaScope.”

-Majd’s experience with Scholascope meant that he was confident in applying to universities with his Amala qualification, so he started sending off lots of emails to admissions offices explaining the Mastery Transcript Consortium (the network which accredits Amala’s competency-based assessment) and Amala’s educational approach.
+Majd’s experience with Scholascope meant that he was confident in applying to universities with his Amala qualification, so he started sending off lots of emails to admissions offices explaining the Mastery Transcript Consortium (a network which enables Amala to publish competency-based assessment transcripts) and Amala’s educational approach.
 He took a proactive approach and asked to meet with admissions officers, instead of submitting an application and having to wait for an acceptance or a rejection.
 “All of them were like, this is the future, this is amazing, but sorry, we can’t accept this yet.”
 Some universities, like the University of Toronto, said they could accept it as a qualification as a non-traditional high school.
 Now, with Amala’s international accreditation from CIS and NEASC, more universities will be open to accepting the Global Secondary Diploma.

 In 2022, Majd received a partial scholarship to the University of Prince Edward Island in Canada to study Philosophy and Psychology.
 “It was a huge celebration”, says Majd.
 “I felt amazing; I was so excited and happy.
 I wish for this feeling for everyone at Amala.”